- 3.83k views

 - Tokyo is a very crowded city and one of the most expensive places in the world to live in.
 Include it in your trip, of course, but also make sure to get out of the city and see some of Japan’s less busy towns as well.

-The former capital of the country, Kyoto is one of the best cities to visit in Japan.
+The former capital of the country, Kyoto is one of the best places to visit in Japan.
 It was one of the few cities spared from the destruction of WWII, so much of the historical art and architecture of Japan has been preserved here.
-The sprawling city is home to over 1,600 gorgeous temple sites and is the best place to go if you want to experience a taste of traditional Japanese entertainment!
+The sprawling city is home to over 1,600 gorgeous temple sites and is one of the best cities to visit in Japan if you want to experience a taste of traditional Japanese entertainment!

 - Take a walk through the district of Gion, well known for its 17th century preserved teahouses and the traditional geisha entertainers.
 You’ll feel like you’ve gone back in time!